Erovia/corner/content/posts/testing.md

     ```

 {{% notice note %}}
-You can call the local branch anything you like, I just usally call them `review/<number>` so I know what it was for even later.
+You can call the local branch anything you like, I just usually call them `review/<number>` so I know what it was for even later.
 {{% /notice %}}

 1. Use the feature, rebase it on the `master` branch, try to break it